 Offices, retail stores, and other commercial establishments often have electrical equipment and wiring throughout the premises, making them susceptible to electrical fires.

 Industrial facilities typically contain a wide range of electrical machinery and equipment.
-Fires can occur due to electrical faults, short circuits, or equipment malfunctioning, especially in areas with heavy machinery or high voltage systems.
+Fires can occur due to electrical faults, short circuits, or equipment malfunctioning, especially in areas with heavy machinery or high-voltage systems.

 What is the appropriate fire extinguisher to use?